codetricity/theta-gis/docs/external_gps.md

 6. Drop them onto JPG2VID
 7. Upload .mp4 and .gpx files from Streetview Studio
 8. Proccessing… takes 24-48hours to complete.

+The process above uses UL2GSV by community member
+Dean Zwikel.
+More [information on UL2GSV](https://community.theta360.guide/t/ul2gsv-updated-with-macos-support/8695?u=craig) is available in the community.

+## Video Data

+Refer to the section on [video metadata, CaMM data](/metadata_video) for information on the metadata format of the video files.